 Nurses are another good example.
 Most of them have flexible hours and earn good wages—more than $100,000 in some states.
 But they’re also uniformly overworked.
-A recent survey revealed that 62% of nurses felt regularly burned out in their jobs, and more than half said their workload had negatively impacted their mental health.
+A survey revealed that 62% of nurses felt regularly burned out in their jobs, and more than half said their workload had negatively impacted their mental health.
 To help manage this stress, CorePower Yoga offers nurses and other healthcare professionals a 20% discount.

 College students often share a love of fashion, music, technology, and travel—especially during the spring and summer breaks, which is why Lufthansa offers a student discount in 11 markets.
 And when you look at the military community, you see a consumer community that is five times more likely to travel, and more than twice as likely to change addresses than typical Americans.

 Q: How is Marketing to Consumer Communities Different Than Traditional Segmentation Strategies?

 Sai Koppala: Segmentation strategies are helpful, but they have their limits.
 My colleague Bill Schneider wrote about that in his post, but it boils down to two things.

 First, brands typically create segments based on inferred data that’s been collected without a consumer’s explicit consent—for example, when a shopper views a product page.
 A brand will then use that information to predict what message will most resonate with that shopper.
 The process is better than broadcast marketing, but it’s imperfect because it’s still a guess.